narwhalacademy/zebra-crossing/README.md

   - Recommended tool: [Cryptomator](https://cryptomator.org/).
 - **Set up this vault on your computer *and* your phone.**
 - **Move your files into the secure vault.** Make sure copies aren’t hanging around in an old folder or on your phone.
+- **If you’re on a paid plan for a password manager, put an extra copy of any documents that you use regularly (e.g. your passport or identity card) in it**.
+The feature is usually listed as `documents` or `attachments`. 💰
 #### Upgrade your gear 💰

 - **Buy a privacy screen for your laptop and phone.** These stick-on sheets prevent onlookers from seeing what's on your screen.
 Examples for: